 Education: John received his law degree from the University of Washington School of Law and his undergraduate degree from Southern Illinois University.

-Jason Kreitzer, Vice President of Product Management & Marketplace
+Jason Kreitzer, Senior Vice President of Product Management & Marketplace

 Jason has more than 10 years of experience as a product manager with a focus on creating and managing online marketplaces.
 Jason co-founded Clerity, an online question-and-answer marketplace, and helped launch TerraPass, one of the first carbon-offset retailers.